RagnarB83/ash-documentation/docs/MLatom-interface.rst

 `The MLatom program <http://mlatom.com>`_ (see also `XACS_MLatom documentation <https://xacs.xmu.edu.cn/docs/mlatom/>`_) is a program for AI/ML enchanced quantum chemistry, developed by Pavlo Dral's research group at Xiamen university.

 Mlatom features various interfaces to machine-learning potentials and QM software and can be used for both training and prediction of molecular energies and properties.
-ASH features a basic interface to the MLatom Python API that allows direct use of various pre-trained models using various ML potentials supported by MLatom.
+ASH features a basic interface to the MLatom Python API that allows direct use of various pre-trained models using the ML potentials supported by MLatom.
+Some basic training is also supported.

-If a valid MLatomTheory object is created using a pretrained model or a model is correctly trained, an *MLatomTheory* object will behave like any other Theory level within ASH.
+If a valid *MLatomTheory* object is created using a pretrained model or a model is correctly trained, an *MLatomTheory* object will behave like any other Theory level within ASH.
-That is energies and gradients can be requested (just like a regular QM or MM theory) and so MLatomTheory can be used for single-point energies, geometry optimizations, numerical frequencies, surface scans, NEB , molecular dynamics etc. within ASH.
+That is: energies and gradients can be requested (just like a regular QM or MM theory) and so *MLatomTheory* can be used for single-point energies, geometry optimizations, numerical frequencies, surface scans, NEB , molecular dynamics etc. within ASH.

+It is also possible to use ASH to provide training data (usually energies and gradients) to MLatom and to train a new ML model (even directly within ASH).

+WARNING: As the interface to MLatom is new and MLatom is under rapid development, the interface may regularly change.

 **MLatomTheory class:**